YamatoRyou/element-android-incoming-call-fix-for-macrodroid/README.md

 ## Permissions and Battery
 - Depending on the purpose of the script, the user needs to grant the following permissions to MacroDroid:
-   - Accessibility - MacroDroid (required)
-   - Accessibility - MacroDroid interface interaction (required)
+   - Accessibility - MacroDroid interface interaction (required when enabling screen content-based triggers)
    - **Root permissions (may be required, depending on your system)**
-   - Notification access (optional)
-   - android.permission.READ_LOGS (optional)
+   - android.permission.READ_LOGS (required when enabling system log based triggers)
 - Script scope:
    - Package name: `im.vector.app`
 - Battery related: